gear-foundation/gear-wiki/docs/idea/account/create-account.md

 #### Is this account portable?

-> Yes, you can access your account on a different device or wallet of your choice as long as you have the account’s seed
+> Yes, you can access your account on a different device or wallet of your choice as long as you have the account's seed
 > phrase or JSON file associated with the account.

 #### Can I transact directly in the polkadot.js browser extension?

-> There isn’t functionality to make transactions directly in the polkadot.js browser extension.
+> There isn't functionality to make transactions directly in the polkadot.js browser extension.
 > To make transactions, you need to launch [Gear Idea](https://idea.gear-tech.io) on your browser.
 > Before you can make any transactions, you have to allow Gear Idea to access your account.
 > The browser extension is what holds your account information.
 You choose which websites get to access this information.